 L45 LatAm 3824 Film and Revolution in Latin America

 This class is a Writing Intensive course focused on the study of the way in which four landmark Latin American revolutions (The Independence Wars, The Mexican Revolution, The Cuban Revolution and The Bolivarian Revolution) are represented in cinema.
-Each one of these revolutions constitutes a unit of study, and students are expected to work with historical texts, films and works of film theory and criticism for each one of them.
-The course engages in subjects such as the difference between fiction and nonfiction films when representing history; the politics that underlie specific representations; the way in which cinema questions and revises ideas developed by historians; and the uses of film in creating popular views of history in Latin America.
-Students develop a research project comparing two revolutionary processes over the semester.
-Prerequisite: L97 IAS 165C (Survey of Latin American Cultures) for LAS majors.
+Each one of these revolutions will constitute a unit of study, and students will be expected to work with historical texts, films and works of film theory and criticism for each one of them.
+The course will engage in subjects such as the difference between fiction and nonfiction films when representing history; the politics that underlie specific representations; the way in which cinema questions and revises ideas developed by historians; and the uses of film in creating popular views of history in Latin America.
+Students will develop a research project comparing two revolutionary processes over the semester.
+Prerequisites: L45 165D (Latin America: Nation, Ethnicity and Social Conflict) for LAS majors.
 Otherwise none.